 2. Mountain Dew Original

-The base Mountain Dew formulation is one of the highest-sugar, highest-caffeine mainstream sodas on the U.S. market: 77 grams of sugar and 91 milligrams of caffeine in a 20-ounce bottle, plus Yellow 5 and citric acid that earns it a low pH (around 3.0) and a dental-erosion risk on par with most colas.
+The lore was directionally right.
+The base formulation carries 77 grams of sugar and 91 milligrams of caffeine in a 20-ounce bottle, more than a cup of brewed coffee, plus Yellow 5 and enough citric acid to land the pH around 3.0.
 A 2013 review in General Dentistry documented enamel loss specifically associated with Mountain Dew consumption.

 1. Sunkist Orange Soda

-Sunkist takes the top slot for one stat that surprises most people: at 78 grams of sugar per 20-ounce bottle, it carries the highest sugar load of any mainstream soft drink on the U.S. market — more than Coke, Pepsi, or even Mountain Dew.
-Add Yellow 6 and Red 40 dyes, sodium benzoate preservative, and a 66-mg caffeine kicker that no one expects in an orange soda (the bottle does disclose it), and you have a beverage that combines the worst attribute of every other entry on this list.
-The orange flavor reads “fruit” to most buyers, which is the marketing problem at the heart of why this category quietly out-sugars cola.
+Sunkist takes the top slot for one stat that surprises most people: at 78 grams of sugar per 20-ounce bottle, it carries the highest sugar load of any mainstream soft drink on the U.S. market.
+More than Coke.
+More than Pepsi.
+More than Mountain Dew.
+It also carries Yellow 6, Red 40, and a 66-mg caffeine kicker nobody expects in an orange soda.

 Caffeinated sparkling waters have proliferated since 2023, and several brands now layer 150+ mg of caffeine into seltzer with added flavors.
 The labels read like LaCroix, but the metabolic impact lands closer to an energy drink.